stephaniejnc/web-debugging-workshop/README.md

 ## Workshop prerequisites
 - [ ] Install text editor: [VSCode](https://code.visualstudio.com/download) (strongly recommended)!
 Alternatives are Notepad++, Sublime Text, Atom
-- [ ] [VSCode Live Server Plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) ¡ú this will help you to see live reloads for your static page on your local server!
+- [ ] [VSCode Live Server Plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - this will help you to see live reloads for your static page on your local server!
 - [ ] Make sure you have an up-to-date web browser to test code in: Chrome (recommended)!
 Alternatives are Firefox, Opera, Safari, Edge
 - [ ] Clone this Github repository using the command line or Github Desktop (Atlassian has a [great guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on this)